 To meet the minimum total time experience requirements established by Transport Canada for the Commercial Pilot Licence—a minimum of 100 hours Pilot-in-command, and a minimum of 200 hours total—most students will be required to fly additional hours (time-building) as Pilot-in-command (PIC).
 This cost of time-building can be considerable and must be factored in as part of the cost of training.

 Important Considerations for the estimated costs of Pilot Training

-It is important to note that the training costs for pilot training is difficult to predict owing to the fact that the training frequency among student vary, as does the skill level of students with regard to both flight training and written examination preparation.
+It is important to note that the training costs for pilot training is difficult to predict owing to the fact that the training frequency among students vary, as does the skill level of students with regard to both flight training and written examination preparation.

 If a student has difficulty in preparing for written examination, the effect of this is likely to be simply delayed completion—delayed completion does add to expenses—food and housing while being a student, for example—but this is much less than the costs of having to add more practice flights to the air training.

 The more significant cost variable therefore pertains to the flying skill levels of students—students must meet the flying standards of Canadian Commercial Pilots as established by Transport Canada, and as outlined in the Commercial Pilot Licence Flight Test Guide.